 WEBSITE ACCESS FACILITY

 We have a facility that enables us to access your account, or any Documents you have created or started, and perform actions as if we were you.
 We will only ever use that facility when it is necessary in order to action a support request that you have made to us, whether by email or by telephone.
-You consent to us using this facility in this way when you accept the Conditions.
-By accepting the Conditions, you also agree to comply with the instructions we may give you to ensure that the use of this facility is effective.
+You consent to us using this facility in this way when you accept these terms of engagement.
+By accepting these terms of engagement, you also agree to comply with the instructions we may give you to ensure that the use of this facility is effective.
 For the avoidance of doubt, we shall not ever, unless you are on a telephone call with us at the time and specifically provide your consent, use this facility to accept any contractual terms or other legal acknowledgements, or to make any payments, on your behalf.

-We receive, in satisfaction of the fee for the work we will do under the Document Review Service, or for any telephone legal advice given with respect to Services offered on the Website, payment for the time actually spent at the rate of £0.70 per minute.
-For the Telephone Document Preparation Service, we receive payment of an additional £0.50 per minute for the time taken in collecting your information.
+- Where work under these terms of engagement is, prior to 1 February 2019, performed by MyLawyer Solicitors LLP, it receives from Epoq Legal Ltd, in satisfaction of the fee for the work it does under the Document Review Service, or for any telephone legal advice given with respect to Services offered on the Website, payment for the time actually spent at the rate of £0.70 per minute.

 RESPONSIBILITY FOR THE WORK

-From time to time, and if we consider it to be of importance in relation to our work for you under the Document Review Service, it may be necessary for us to involve other staff, including trainees and paralegals, with different levels of experience or with other areas of expertise.
-We will let you know in advance why we consider it necessary, what the area of specialisation is, and the name of that person(s).
+- From time to time, and if we consider it to be of importance in relation to our work for you under the Document Review Service, it may be necessary for us to involve other staff, including trainees and paralegals, with different levels of experience or with other areas of expertise.
+We will, in each case, let you know in advance why we consider it necessary, what the area of specialisation is, and the name of that person.